 Go buy this craft and play your role in keeping it alive.

 I think most Indian towns have a favorite sweet shop called Bengali Sweets.
-Rasgulla or Roshogulla as our Bengali friends call it is one of those sweets that you can have without any guilt for it has no oil.
+Rasgulla or Roshogulla is one of those sweets that you can have without any guilt for it has no oil.
 Then there is Sandesh and Cham Cham for those who like their sweets.
 Pati Shapta is something that a Bengali Aunty taught me how to make.

-Nolen Gur is the basic Bengali sweetness made from Palm Sugar.
+Nolen Gur is the basic Bengali sweet made from Palm Sugar.
 If you can just pop in a bit of it.

 Mishti Doi – that magically sweet curd is something only a sweet-toothed Bengali could have invented.